Sun Odyssey 45

-The Sun Odyssey 45 is a French sailboat that was designed by Philippe Briand and the Jeanneau Design Office as a cruiser and for teh yacht charter market.
+The Sun Odyssey 45 is a French sailboat that was designed by Philippe Briand and the Jeanneau Design Office as a cruiser and for the yacht charter market.
 It was first built in 2004.

 Production

 The design was built by Jeanneau in France, from 2004 until 2009, but it is now out of production.

 Design

 The Sun Odyssey 45 is a recreational keelboat, built predominantly of fiberglass and Kevlar, with wood trim.
 It has a fractional sloop rig, with a Z-Spar mast, two sets of spreaders and aluminum spars with stainless steel wire rigging.
 The hull has a raked stem, a reverse transom with a swimming platform, an internally mounted spade-type rudder controlled by dual wheels and a fixed fin keel, deep draft keel or optional shoal-draft keel.
 The fin keel version displaces 21826 lb and carries 6504 lb of cast iron ballast.

 The boat has a draft of 6.73 ft with the standard keel, 5.40 ft with the optional shoal draft keel and 7.54 ft with the optional "performance" deep draft keel.
 The "performance" version also has a taller mast, increased sail area, a racing adjustable backstay, a racing roller furler, an abbreviated pulpit and folding engine propeller to reduce drag.

 The boat is fitted with a Japanese Yanmar diesel engine for docking and maneuvering.
 The fuel tank holds 63 u.s.gal and the fresh water tank has a capacity of 119 u.s.gal.

 The design has sleeping accommodation for four to eight people.
-The two cabin layout has a double island berth in the bow cabin, two "U"-shaped settees in the main cabin and an aft cabin with a double island berth.
+The two cabin layout has a double island berth in the bow cabin, two U-shaped settees in the main cabin and an aft cabin with a double island berth.
 Both the bow and aft cabins may be subdivided to make four cabins.
 The galley is located on the starboard side at the companionway ladder.
-The galley is of straight configuration or optionally "L"-shaped, and is equipped with a stove, a refrigerator, freezer and a double sink.
+The galley is of straight configuration or optionally L-shaped, and is equipped with a stove, a refrigerator, freezer and a double sink.
 A navigation station is opposite the galley, on the port side.
 There are two heads, one in the bow cabin on the starboard side and one on the port side, aft.
 Cabin headroom is 78 in.

 The design has a PHRF handicap of 60 to 75.